ImBalaji/frontendcentral-blog/content/web-development/seo/Semantic HTML5 Tags for SEO.md

 Whether you are working with a white label SEO firm or simply looking to design your own website with a focus on SEO, Understanding Semantic HTML will be invaluable to your websites SEO.
 </div>

-## Why HTML5 Semantic are important?
+## How Semantic HTML5 Tags Help SEO?

 In January 2008, when HTML5 was released by the World Wide Web Consortium (<a href="https://www.w3.org" title="The World Wide Web Consortium (W3C)" target="_blank" rel="noopener noreferrer">W3C</a>).
 Its primary goal was to keep the web language easily readable by humans and interpretable by computers.
 As a result of this, new <a href="https://www.w3.org/wiki/HTML/New_HTML5_Elements" title="New Elements Introducted by W3C in HTML5" target="_blank" rel="noopener noreferrer">syntactic sugar HTML Elements</a> were introduced.<br>
 This way, HTML semantic elements became the standard (natural) way of enabling Search Engine crawlers to understand what each section of a page is about.
 This allowed Search Engine algorithms to better analyze and process the content, rank (index) it, and render it in search results.